r-kan/BUFFY/README.md

 BUFFY, stands for 'Back Up Files For You', is a pin tool to back up files

 # How BUFFY makes your life better
-* Back up to local and remote space at one time
+* Back up to local and remote spaces at one time
 * Very simple and straightforward to use, yet flexible
 * Easy monitoring backup status